Skip to main content

 The airborne substances to which the materials are exposed and the climatic conditions act on the supports by changing their composition; in this case degradation is called chemical degradation.
 The most common effects of smog on materials are: formation of black crusts, surface withdrawal (chemical dissolution), crystallization of salts.

-The level of aggression and the mechanism of alteration due to pollutants, however, vary depending on theexposure of the material,the chemical nature of the material and the external environmental conditions.
+However, the level of aggression and the mechanism of alteration due to the pollutants vary depending on the exposure of the material, the chemical nature of the material and the external environmental conditions.

 The first operation to be performed is the complete cleaning of the surface and removal of the smog crusts.
 For this purpose, CIR proposes the use of chemical systems consisting of specific detergents,with broad PH range,compatible with the chemical nature of the supports and able to ensure respect for the material, the operator and the external environment,thanks to the biodegradable surfactants contained within them.